Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-expeditionary-operations.md

 Form each Marine Air-Ground Task Force around a command element with balanced capabilities.

 **Outcome**
-One commander can direct a self contained combined force.
+One commander can direct a self-contained combined force.

 Chapter: Expeditionary Organizations - Marine Air-Ground Task Forces

 ## Practice 30: Build each MAGTF from four core elements

 **Problem**
-A task force loses balance when command, ground, aviation, or support capabilities are missing.
+A task force loses balance when any of its command, ground, aviation, or support capabilities are missing.

 **Action**
 Organize the MAGTF with command, ground combat, aviation combat, and service support elements.